-To the extent revenues are recorded gross, any commissions or other payments to third parties are recorded as costs or expenses so that the net amount (gross revenues, less costs and expenses) flows through to operating income.
+To the extent revenues are recorded gross, any commission or other payment to third parties are recorded as costs or expenses so that the net amount (gross revenues, less costs and expenses) flows through to operating income.
 Accordingly, the impact on operating income is the same whether Sohu records the revenue on a gross or net basis.